eanders-MS/pxt-data-pipe/README.md

 # MakeCode Data Pipe

-Chrome browser extension to enable streaming of data to the MakeCode simulator's serial port.
+Chrome browser extension to enable streaming of video and data to MakeCode via the `libs/video` common package.
+To include this package in your Arcade project, add `"video": "*"` to `pxt.json`'s `dependencies` section.

 ## Install pre-built extension